thunderbird/webext-compat-data/README.md

 repository (a.k.a.
 BCD).

 The following files are provided:
- - `bcd/*` : The webextension data from BCD, but with additional entries for Thunderbird.
- - `bcd+comm/*`: The webextension data from BCD, but with additional entries for Thunderbird, including Thunderbirds custom APIs.
+ - `thunderbird_mailextensions.json` : The webextension data from BCD, but with additional entries for Thunderbird, including Thunderbird's MailExtension APIs.
+ - `thunderbird_compat_data.js` : A module to load the full BCD including the information from `thunderbird_mailextensions.json`.
+It is a drop-in replacement for the BCD module:
+    ```
+    const bcd = require("./thunderbird_compat_data.js");
+    ```

 Work in progress - missing features
 ===================================